geode-sdk/mods/mods-v2/creo.small-gd-mods/about.md

+# Changelog:

+- Heavily optimized the hide pause menu code because I was too cooked to think correctly when I was making it (87 lines --> 29 lines)

-# Read this please, it's important to note
+## Read this please, it's important to note

 - No, I'm not the Creo you're thinking of.
 I just happened to join the wrong community for my name